akwhtun/React-Portfolio/README.md

 ## Sections

-### About

-The About section offers insights into my background, education, and professional journey.
-It presents a brief bio and highlights key experiences.

 ### Skills

 The Skills section showcases my technical skills and proficiencies.
 It lists programming languages, tools, frameworks, and any other relevant skills.